evyncke/opsec-probe-attribution/draft-vyncke-opsec-probe-attribution.md

 ## Probe Description URI {#uri}

-This document defines a "probe description URI" as an URI pointing to:
+This document defines a "probe description URI" as a URI pointing to:

 - "Probe Description", see {{text}}, e.g., "https://example.net/measurement.txt";

 - an email address, e.g., "mailto:eric@example.net";

-- a phone number to call, e.g., "tel:++1-201-555-0123".
+- a phone number to call, e.g., "tel:+1-201-555-0123".

 ## Probe Description Text {#text}

-Similarly as in {{!I-D.draft-foudil-securitytxt}}, when a node probes other nodes over the Internet, it should create a text file following the syntax described in section 3 of {{!I-D.draft-foudil-securitytxt}} and should have the following fields:
+Similarly, as in {{!I-D.draft-foudil-securitytxt}}, when a node probes other nodes over the Internet, it should create a text file following the syntax described in section 3 of {{!I-D.draft-foudil-securitytxt}} and should have the following fields:

 - contact;